Compute

 • The source and destination buckets must be in two different regions.
 Data cannot be replicated between buckets in the same region.

 • Before replicating data, ensure that source and destination regions can have their data replicated from each other.
-Figure 2 lists the supported regions. √ indicates that data can be replicated between regions. x indicates that data cannot be replicated between regions.
+Figure 2 lists the supported regions. "√" indicates that data can be replicated between regions. "x" indicates that data cannot be replicated between regions.

-Figure 2 Replication between regions
+Figure 2 Replication support between regions

 Synchronization of historical objects